Sherin Zada: Family

-His sons including Muhammad Abdullah Sherin (a journalist running an online news web-portal Swat Post), Abdur Rahman (Computer Expert and Graduate) and Shah Fahad (Student/Intermediate).
-He got four daughters including Ambareen Sherin, Ayesha Sherin, Javeria Sherin and Madheeha Sherin, he love the little one the most (Madheeha Sherin).
-His family include another journalist Sheraz Khan Bureau Chief at Swat Post.
+His sons including Muhammad Abdullah Sherin (a journalist running an online news web-portal), Abdur Rahman (computer expert and graduate) and Shah Fahad (student/intermediate).
+He got four daughters including Ambareen Sherin, Ayesha Sherin, Javeria Sherin and Madheeha Sherin, he loves the little one the most (Madheeha Sherin).
+His family include another journalist Sheraz Khan.

 Personal life

 During early days of his childhood he was founder cricketer and remained best batter and spin bowler at Super Star Cricket team in Swat valley.

-During schooling he was fond of driving and was good divier at the age 13.
+During schooling he was fond of driving and was good driver at the age 13.
 He was also fond of fishing and photography in addition.
 He often spent days in summer at Swat River and was a traveler.